menix-os/menix/README.md

-# menix
+# The Menix Operating System

-A minimal and expandable Unix-like operating system. menix' goal is to be as lightweight, portable and efficient as possible.
+A minimal and expandable Unix-like operating system.
+Menix' goal is to be as lightweight, portable and efficient as possible.
+It also aims to be POSIX.1-2024 compliant.

 > [!Important]
 > This repository contains only the kernel and drivers.